 Not true.
 Although bankruptcy laws became stricter in 2005, they still allow individuals to file for bankruptcy multiple times.
 However, this depends on the type of bankruptcy filed as well as the time that one filed for bankruptcy.
 The Bankruptcy laws indicate that one is allowed a discharge one every two years as per Chapter 13 and once over eight years as per Chapter 7.

 Misconception #11 – Creditors will still be harassing you and knocking at your door even if you file for bankruptcy

 It is not the case for anyone who files for bankruptcy.
 Once filed, the involved court issues notice to your creditors notifying them of your financial status and also ordering them not to go after you for failing to pay.
 It means that creditors should not come after you to repossess your property or keep badgering you with phone calls.
 You also protected from creditor lawsuits, which is not the case with debt settlement.

 Misconception #12 – You can exclude some creditors from your bankruptcy filing if you are compelled to repay them

-There are instances where you might want to exclude a particular creditor so that you can pay them back later, but this is not possible in bankruptcy filings.
-The bankruptcy code dictates that you cannot repay them even after you get back on your feet financially also if you feel deeply that you need to pay them back.
+There are instances where you might want to exclude a particular creditor so that you can pay them back later.
+This is not possible in bankruptcy filings.
+The bankruptcy code dictates that you cannot repay them even after you get back on your feet financially even if you feel deeply that you need to pay them back.

 What should I do?

 The answer almost always is, “It depends”.
 Bankruptcy can be a great option for debt relief for different individuals.
-To help aid you in your decisioning process, we built a Chapter 7 Calculator and a Chapter 13 Calculator to help determine whether you qualify, estimate your plan payment and understand pros and cons of each solution.
+To help aid you in your decisioning process, we built a Chapter 7 Calculator and a Chapter 13 Calculator.
+These calculators will help determine whether you qualify, estimate your plan payment, as well as understanding the pros and cons of each solution.